/*

 * @exception IllegalArgumentException if formatName

-or is not one of the names returned by
+* is null or is not one of the names returned by

-* getMetadataFormatNames
+* getMetadataFormatNames.

-* @exception IllegalArgumentException if root
+* @exception IllegalArgumentException if root is

-* null
+* null.

 * @exception IIOInvalidTreeException if the tree cannot be parsed